 The challenges to remarriage are real.
 Gather all your resources, invest in marital enrichment programs, talk with other step family couples, and keep God at the center of your relationship.
 Your step family is depending on you.

 The above article can be found in the book, Smart Stepfamily, The: Seven Steps to a Healthy Family.
-It is written by Ron L. Deal, and is published by Bethany House.
+Ron L. Deal wrote this book and Bethany House published it.
 This is a really good book that we highly recommend!
-This book is written on the “information is power” premise.
 It weaves together a review of biblical materials, practical insights, and anecdotal stories to educate and support stepfamilies and the clergy who serve them.
 Ron Deal explodes the myth of the “blended” family as he provides practical, realistic solutions to the issues that stepfamilies face.
 You can also visit Ron Deal’s web site at Smartstepfamilies.com.
 This web site has so much helpful information and help for those who are dealing with this area of marriage.

 — ALSO —